netlify/netlify-plugin-lighthouse/README.md

 ### Run Lighthouse for different site paths

 To understand how your site's performance compares across different parts of your site, you can specify different site paths where you'd like to run Lighthouse audits.
+Updates to `netlify.toml` will take effect for new builds.

-For example, this `netlify.toml` file configures Lighthouse audits for the root path of a site (the default path used to run audits) and the contact page:
+For example, this `netlify.toml` file configures Lighthouse audits for the root path of a site and the contact page:

 ```
 [[plugins]]